any-docs/css/content/guides/values_and_units/using_typed_arithmetic/index.md

 Since the `max-width` is `1600px`, you might have expected the calculation to be `100cqw / 1600px)`.
 This would work, but we've instead gone for `(100cqw / 1200px) - 0.33333` (the `0.33333` comes from `1600px/1200px - 1`).
 Both would cause the maximum rotation to occur at a `<body>` width of `1600px`, but the fan now has a smaller minimum rotation, which gives a better effect at narrow viewport widths.

 The final style rule selects the paragraphs themselves.
 Most of this styling is rudimentary.
-It is worth pointing out that we have set {{cssxref("position")}} to `absolute` to cause all of the paragraphs to sit on top of one another, and we've set a {{cssxref("transform-origin")}} value of `center left` to cause paragraphs to rotate around the center of their left edge, so they will all fan out from a center point over their containing `<div>`.
+It is worth pointing out that we have set `position` to `absolute` to cause all of the paragraphs to sit on top of one another, and we've set a `transform-origin` value of `center left` to cause paragraphs to rotate around the center of their left edge, so they will all fan out from a center point over their containing `<div>`.

-Now onto the interesting bit — we define a custom property called `--angle` that contains the unitless rotation angle of the paragraph, before setting the {{cssxref("rotate")}} property to the resulting value.
+Now onto the interesting bit — we define a custom property called `--angle` that contains the unitless rotation angle of the paragraph, before setting the `rotate` property to the resulting value.
 We multiply the resulting number by `1deg` to convert it to a degree value.
 The `--angle` custom property is the product of three values:

-1. The paragraph's {{cssxref("sibling-index()")}} minus `1`, which causes the first paragraph to have a rotation angle of `0`, as we want it to be horizontal.
+1. The paragraph's `sibling-index()` minus `1`, which causes the first paragraph to have a rotation angle of `0`, as we want it to be horizontal.
-2. `360` divided by the paragraph's {{cssxref("sibling-count()")}}, which causes all the paragraphs to be equally spaced around the circle, meaning the design will still work if the number of paragraphs changes.
+2. `360` divided by the paragraph's `sibling-count()`, which causes all the paragraphs to be equally spaced around the circle, meaning the design will still work if the number of paragraphs changes.
 3. our `--width-percentage` custom property, which causes the rotation of the paragraphs around the circle to vary as the viewport width changes.
 Remember that this property has a maximum value of `1`, which will be achieved when the `<body>` element hits its `max-width` of `1600px`.

 ```css